ksfallon/Employee-Tracker/README.md

 3. View employee by manager
 4. View total utilized budget by department (salary combo)

-## 2. Getting Started and the Set up
+## 2. Files and Modules Needed to Start
 **MySQL** needed to be connected to my Employee-Tracker work, so I created two files: **server.js** and **empTrackerDB.sql**

 1. in my terminal I did npm init, npm i, then imported these three modules: